samjia2000/HSP/README.md

 Then we do evaluation for each pair of biased policy and adaptive policy to compute expected event counts.
 Run `./eval_events.sh` in directory `hsp/scripts`.
-After evaluation is done, run `python hsp/greedy_select.py --layout distant_tomato --k 18` which automaically selects biased policies and generates training configuration about policies in `hsp/policy_pool/distant_tomato/hsp/s2/train.yml`.
+After evaluation is done, run `python hsp/greedy_select.py --layout distant_tomato --k 18` which automaically selects biased policies and generates configuration about policy pool for adaptive training in `hsp/policy_pool/distant_tomato/hsp/s2/train.yml`.

-For the second stage, run `./hsp/s2/distant_tomato.sh` in directory `hsp/scripts` to do adaptive training.
+For the second stage, run `./hsp/s2/distant_tomato.sh` in directory `hsp/scripts`.